Last Edited: 9/15/23

 Professional Flooring Installation

 Have you found the perfect vinyl flooring for your home?
-While DIY installation is straight forward, it does take a careful eye and some patience.
+While DIY installation is straightforward, it does take a careful eye and some patience.
 When vinyl flooring fails prematurely, it’s usually due to improper installation.
 If you’d rather spend your free time doing something else and want to ensure your flooring lasts, Mr. Handyman’s professional vinyl flooring installation services can help.
-Give us call at (877) 685-1377 or request service online and take one step closer to your new floors!
+Give us a call or request service online and take one step closer to your new floors!